RebeccaCurties/CastHelloText-ios/README.md

 ## Setup Instructions
 * Get a Chromecast device and get it set up for development: https://developers.google.com/cast/docs/developers#Get_started
-* Host the receiver/receiver.html on your web server (You can use Google Drive to host your files: [https://googledrive.com/host/0B716ywBKT84AMXBENXlnYmJISlE/GoogleDriveHosting.html](https://googledrive.com/host/0B716ywBKT84AMXBENXlnYmJISlE/GoogleDriveHosting.html "Google Drive Hosting"))
-* Register an application on the Developers Console [http://cast.google.com/publish](http://cast.google.com/publish "Google Cast Developer Console").
-Select the Custom Receiver option and specify the URL to where you are hosting the receiver.html file.
-You will get an App ID when you finish registering your application.
 * Setup the project dependencies in xCode
-* In HTGCViewController.m, replace @"YOUR\_APP\_ID\_HERE" with your app identifier from the Google Cast Developer Console.
-When you are done, it will look something like:
-  * static NSString *const kReceiverAppID = @"1234ABCD";

 ## Documentation
 Google Cast iOS Sender Overview:  [https://developers.google.com/cast/docs/ios_sender](https://developers.google.com/cast/docs/ios_sender "Google Cast iOS Sender Overview")